 • Serve very small portions to start to keep your own expectations of how much they should be eating in check.
 Then, allow seconds (or thirds) according to the kiddo’s hunger.

-• Space out meals to 2-3 hours apart to allow time for hunger to build.
+• Space out meals two to three hours apart to allow time for hunger to build.
 And remember that their hunger may change during different phases of growth.

 • Remember that there are simply times when kids aren’t hungry or aren’t as hungry as we expect.
-That is not a sign of pickiness, just their way of telling us that they aren’t hungry at that moment.
+That is not a sign of pickiness; it’s just their way of telling us that they aren’t hungry at that moment.

 What if a toddler won’t eat anything but snacks?

 Often, if a toddler knows there is a snack ahead that includes traditional “snacky” foods, they won’t eat the meal you are serving.
-It can help to serve “regular” food at snack time, instead of relying on crackers and fruit snacks, and serve classic “snack” foods with meals.
+It can help to serve “regular” food at snack time (instead of relying on crackers and fruit snacks) and to serve classic “snack” foods with meals.
 This can even out the appeal of all food intake opportunities.

 In other words, think of snacks as mini meals and serve all types of foods at each eating opportunity.